mudhakar/bamba/bamba-9.8-release.md

 ## Evaluations

+We break our evaluations into three parts:
+1. Comparison with SoTA hybrid model of similar size as well as generic transformer models of similar size and number of tokens.
+2. Comparison with SoTA transformer models of similar size.
+3. Controlled ablation with transformer

+TL;DR
+We find that Bamba9B outperforms other similar sized Hybrid models and transformer models trained to the same number of tokens by 5-6 points on average across 8 key benchmarks.
+### Comparison with
 Bamba outperforms similar sized Hybrid Mamba model from NVIDIA, outperforms the Olmo pure transformer model trained on the same data and Meta Llama2 7B, IBM Granite 7B trained to similar number of tokens.

 | Benchmark score | Bamba 9B | NVIDIA Mamba2 Hybrid 8B | Olmo1.5 7B | Meta Llama2 7B | IBM Granite 7B |